Mrs. Dalloway said she would buy the flowers herself.

 So she chose Mrs. Dalloway as a channel to put forth her criticism against society.

-Since there is no direct narration, lack of punctuation and fragmented sentences in places – the features of the stream of consciousness style of writing, the book might need a little time adjusting to for the new reader.
+Since there is no direct narration, lack of punctuation and fragmented sentences in places – the features of the stream of consciousness style of writing, the book might need a little time adjusting to for someone reading Woolf for the first time.
 That apart, it is definitely a fine piece of modernist literature that should not be missed.